Skip to main content

 1. Click the Apple menu.

-3. Find Pointer Control on the left-hand panel.
+3. Find Pointer Control on the right-hand panel.

 3.2.
 Mouse & Trackpad

-From the Mouse & Trackpad tab, you can change the following settings:
+In the Mouse & Trackpad section, you can change the following settings:

 • Double-click speed: Adjust the mouse or trackpad’s reaction time when you double-click an item.

-• Sprint-loading delay: Control the timing when you drop items into folders and set how long an item has to be over a folder before the folder opens.
+• Spring-loading speed: Control the timing when you drop items into folders and set how long an item has to be over a folder before the folder opens.

 • Ignore built-in trackpad when mouse or wireless trackpad is present: Disable the built-in trackpad on your Mac when you use a mouse or wireless trackpad.